genkio/tiny-survey/README.md

 ### [Setup and launch web client](./web/README.md)

-## Deploy
+## Deployment

+### Continuous deployment

+Any push or pull request merge into the `main` branch will trigger deployment via Github actions

+### Manual deployment

 `npm run deploy`

-> This command deploys both web client and server.
+This command deploys both web client and server.
 They can also be deployed separately by run the same command in their own folder